 Sila stopped, pulled out his phone and pretended to send a message, glancing up and around while fake typing.

 On the other side of the lawn, about twenty metres away, there was a floating shadow.
 He squinted.
-No, not a shadow, a lurking silhouette.
+No, not a shadow, a silhouette.
 A genuine human-shaped figure.
 Not making any specific movements, just lurking.

 Sila put his phone away and reached for his inside jacket pocket, running through the possibilities.

-He kept his hand on the surface of his jacket pocket, waiting for some flicker of movement.
+He kept his hand on the lining of his jacket pocket, waiting for some flicker of movement.
 As he waited, a thick wedge of mist or smoke spilled onto the lawn, seemingly heading straight for the figure.

 ‘Premakniki,’ he whispered.

 The figure stayed as it was, letting the mist wrap in and around and behind it.
 Somehow, the rest of the scenery remained clear.

 Sila squinted again, managing to pull out a vague outline, but it was hard to see if that outline belonged to a man, a woman, Sandor Petofi or something else, something weirder perhaps, an alien or a mist creature or

 Maybe he’d been in the cabinet all along.
 Wedged in there, feet shuffling, saw Sila coming with his third or fourth eye and ducked outside.
 And now the supernatural tease was standing in that mist duvet watching him, monitoring him, assessing him…laughing at him.